jiukunz/tw-ruby-training/slides/contents/5-ruby-meta-programming.md

 ## Closure

-- You can reference variable in other environment(binding in ruby)
+- You can reference variable in other environment using block(refer binding in ruby)

 ```ruby
 def my_method